An Approximate Generalization of the Okamura-Seymour Theorem: Our Contribution

-If $f$ is a geodesic face, then $G_f$ is exactly the cycle bounding the face, i.e.~$G_f=S_f$.
-In Section \ref{Section:laminar_struc_face_support}, we first show that the set $\{R(S_f)| f \in F\}$ forms a laminar or non-crossing set system.
-This implies that there is a face $f$ with minimal $R(S_f)$, i.e.~for any $f'\neq f$ either $R(S_f) \subseteq R(S_{f'})$ or $R(S_f) \cap R(S_{f'})= \emptyset$.
-We then go on to show that removing the edges of $(G_f \setminus S_f)$ doesn't modify the metric on any of the non-geodesic faces other than $f$.
-We then go on to find a suitable embedding of the graph $(G \setminus G_f) \cup S_f$ inductively and show how to extend the embedding to include all the faces contained in $R(S_f)$.
+In Section \ref{Section:laminar_struc_face_support}, we show that the set $\{R(S^{\infty}_f)| f \in F\}$ forms a laminar (or non-crossing) set system.
+This implies that there is a non-geodesic face $f$ with minimal $R(S^{\infty}_f)$, i.e.~for any non-geodesic face $f'\neq f$ either $R(S^{\infty}_f) \subseteq R(S^{\infty}_{f'})$ or $R^{\circ}(S^{\infty}_f) \cap R^{\circ}(S^{\infty}_{f'})= \emptyset$.
+We inductively find a suitable embedding of the graph obtained by removing the vertices in the interior of $R(S^{\infty}_f)$ and show how to extend the embedding to include all the vertices contained in $R(S^{\infty}_f)$.
 This extension argument turns out to be non-trivial and forms the core of our proof.
 To do this extension, we need to develop several new tools.
 In Section \ref{Section:laminar_struc_face_support}, we give an algorithm to modify the original length function so as to allow a nice inductive decomposition.
 We call such length functions $\alpha$-good and believe that this could be a useful tool in proving flow-cut gaps for other planar instances as well.
-In Section \ref{Section: embed_geodesic_pairs}, we come up with an embedding for all geodesic pairs of vertices,i.e.~pairs of vertices for which there exists a shortest path using only the edges on the corresponding face.
+In Section \ref{Section: embed_geodesic_pairs}, we come up with an embedding for all geodesic pairs of vertices, i.e.~pairs of vertices for which there exists a shortest path using only the edges on the corresponding face.
 In Section \ref{Section:single_source}, we develop a low distortion embedding for all pairs of vertices whose shortest path uses a fixed vertex of the graph.
 We believe that this problem is interesting in its own right and could prove to be useful in other settings.
-In Sections \ref{Section:constrained_embedding} and \ref{Section:final}, we combine the tools developed in previous sections to complete the inductive step.
+In Sections \ref{Section:constrained_embedding} and \ref{Section:final}, we combine the tools developed in previous sections to complete the proof of main theorem.